BMW 7 Series G12 carbon ceramic brake upgrade

 On a full-size sedan, braking load is not just about speed.
 It is also about repeatedly managing weight transfer and heat.
 Factory iron rotors can be perfectly acceptable in normal daily use, but once the pace rises or the road gets more demanding, thermal saturation becomes the real bottleneck.

-- Heat build-up: Repeated heavy stops can push iron rotors toward heat soak, which tends to reduce consistency.
+- Heat build-up: Repeated heavy stops can push iron rotors toward heat soak, reducing consistency.

 - Pedal feel drift: As temperatures climb, the pedal can feel longer or less precise than it did when the system was cool.

-- Rotating mass: Heavy steel rotors add load at the hub, which works against steering sharpness and suspension response.
+- Rotating mass: Heavy steel rotors add load at the hub, working against steering sharpness and suspension response.

 A practical upgrade path for the G12

 For this car, the case for upgrading was not about adding drama.
-It was about giving the chassis a braking system that better matched the vehicle’s size and duty.
+It was about giving the chassis a braking system that better matched the vehicle's size and duty cycle.
 Thermal headroom, pedal consistency, and wheel presentation all mattered.

 The front axle carries the majority of braking work, so that is where the most meaningful hardware change was made: a larger carbon ceramic rotor and multi-piston caliper package.
 At the rear, the OEM caliper was retained to preserve compatibility with the electronic parking brake system.